-The NSW Government is continuing planning for a future extension of the M1 Pacific Motorway to the Pacific Highway at Raymond Terrace.
+The Australian and NSW governments are continuing planning for a future extension of the M1 Pacific Motorway to the Pacific Highway at Raymond Terrace.

 AUG 2021Environmental impact statement (EIS)

 An environmental impact statement (EIS) was developed to identify potential impacts associated with the project.